Yang-Xa/generation_5locus/README.md

 control samples: the total number of control samples, type: integer

-path: the path where you save the generated data and the table of  and , type: string
+path: the path where you save the generated data and the table of alpha and beta, type: string

 model: three models, {model01, model02, model3}, type: string